 Newcastle’s goalscoring woes disappeared as they found their cutting edge to ease past a woeful West Ham and move four points clear of the relegation zone.

 Newcastle had scored once in their previous five games and led when Ciaran Clark lost his marker from a free-kick to head in the opener.
-The visitors doubled their lead from another set-piece when Federico Fernandez outjumped Hammers goalkeeper Roberto, who wandered off his line, to head into the empty net.
+The visitors doubled their lead from another set-piece when Federico Fernandez outjumped Roberto, who wandered off his line, to head into the empty net.

 Newcastle had plenty more chances to extend their lead, finally grabbing a third when Jonjo Shelvey clipped in a precise free-kick after half-time.

-West Ham pulled one back when Fabian Balbuena bundled in from close range and set up a grandstand finish through Robert Snodgrass’s neat effort in injury time.
+We pulled one back when Fabian Balbuena bundled in from close range and set up a grandstand finish through Robert Snodgrass’s neat effort in injury time.
 But a dramatic equaliser would have been unfair on Newcastle, who hung on to spark wild celebrations in the away end at the full-time whistle.

 West Ham need a ‘reality check’ after poor display

 “It’s a bad result and it is a performance that isn’t West Ham like.
 We need a reality check and need to know we need to start getting points on the board.
 We need to be solid and resolute, we could have been four or five down.
 We can’t give teams a three goals start.”Robert Snodgrass

 “It is really difficult to explain why we played the way we did in the first 45 minutes.
 The last two games we played at home we started by pressing from the beginning, playing in the opposite half.
 I do not understand why we played so, so bad.”West Ham manager Manuel Pellegrini